Relational space-time and de Broglie waves: Coordinate maps and their governing equations

 where $J$ is the Jacobian of the coordinate map $\mathbf{X}:\kb\to\ka$ (cf. equation \eqref{eq:J}).
-The constraint $J=1$ is interpreted as a weak equation, to be applied \emph{after} variational derivatives are calculated, in line with the terminology of Dirac (cf. \cite{Dir1964}).
+The constraint $J=1$ is interpreted as a weak equation, to be applied \emph{after} variational derivatives are calculated, in line with the terminology of Dirac (see \cite{Dir1964}).
+This is of course one form of the action functional governing the relativistic motion of the observer $\ob$, with reference to the frame $\ka$ (see \cite{Gol2002} for further discussion of the various forms this functional may assume).